 Action Pact (Murderecords ‘03) Rating: B+

 After collectively overindulging their inner wimpdom, Sloan came back with loud guitars aplenty, ready to rock out and atone for the tempered failure that was Pretty Together.
-Action Pact isn't Sloan's best bunch of songs, and at this stage of the game there's a certain formulaic same-ness to much of what the band does, but that doesn't change the fact that this is another consistently entertaining batch of tunes.
+Action Pact isn't Sloan's best bunch of songs, and at this stage of the game there's a certain formulaic same-ness to much of what the band does, but this is still a consistently entertaining batch of tunes.
 Comprised primarily of short, punchy rockers primarily written by Chris Murphy and Patrick Pentland (five songs apiece), the band's increased heft might actually be off putting to some of their pop loving audience, as hard driving songs such as "Hollow Head" and "I Was Wrong" suggest the Foo Fighters, "Ready For You" has AC/DC-like riffs, and "Who Loves Life More?" contains a near-metallic churn.
 Songs such as "Backstabbin'" and "Reach Out" are definitely overly generic and repetitive, but the album has its fair share of highlights as well.
 For example, there's the big riffs and hooky layered vocals of "Gimme That," the fast-paced yet moody "False Alarm," with its singable "it's been so long" chorus, and the powerfully building, genuinely exciting "Fade Away," which is also notable for its heavily accented vocals and wailing guitars.
-Elsewhere, songs such as "Live On" and "Hollow Head" are deceptively catchy, and the two mellower attempts are worthwhile as well, "The Rest Of My Life" being their moving mid-life crisis song, while "Nothing Lasts Forever Anymore" is a memorably cynical semi-ballad.
+Elsewhere, "Live On" and "Hollow Head" are deceptively catchy, and the two mellower attempts (far fewer than usual) are worthwhile as well, "The Rest Of My Life" being their moving mid-life crisis song, while "Nothing Lasts Forever Anymore" is a memorably cynical semi-ballad.
 As noted, the band has their generic shortcomings, and there aren't too many songs here that I'd consider classics, but this was still another very good Sloan album that was a nice rebound after flubbing their last attempt.
-After all, Sloan remain very much a song oriented band, and this album is action packed with good songs.
+After all, Sloan remains very much a song oriented band, and this album is action packed with good songs.
 Note: Producer Tom Rothrock was given free reign to pick and sequence the album’s songs, hence the uneven songwriting contributions.

 Never Hear The End Of It (Murderecords ‘06) Rating: B+

-After a compilation, A Sides Win: Singles 1992-2005, that contained two new songs (the so-so "All Used Up" and the excellent "Try To Make It") along with 14 previously released singles, came this surprising release.
 When I heard that Sloan's new album contained 30 songs and ran on for 80 minutes, I had mixed emotions.
 Part of me was glad that Sloan was obviously shaking up their tried and true formula, but given that I'm not a big fan of super-short songs or really long albums, I had reservations about the album as well.
 However, as usual I tried to approach it with an open mind and let my ears do the deciding, and what I've decided is that the band's approach has its plusses and minuses.
-On the minus side, I concluded my last review by saying what a song oriented band Sloan are, and now they've made me look foolish by releasing an album that's not so much about individual songs but about creating an overall tapestry of songs and sounds.
+On the minus side, I concluded my Action Pact review by saying what a song oriented band Sloan are, and now they've made me look foolish by releasing an album that's not so much about individual songs but about creating an overall tapestry of songs and sounds.
 As such, this album is very difficult to review and takes quite a few listens to fully assimilate, in part because there are some obvious throwaways or mere song fragments, which I find frustrating.
-On the plus side, I like the way some of these songs are inextricably linked together (such as the way the sparse, Lennon-esque acoustic ballad "It's Not The End Of The World" seamlessly leads into the moody, Paul-like piano pop of "Light Years"), and the band's newfound freedom has obviously inspired them, as no less than about ten of these songs are among the band's best yet, such as "Flying High Again," "Who Taught You to Live Like That?," "Fading Into Obscurity," "Right Or Wrong," "Before the End of the Race," "I Understand," "Can't You Figure It Out?," "Set In Motion," "I Know You," and "Last Time In Love."
+On the plus side, I like the way some of these songs are inextricably linked together (such as the way the sparse, Lennon-esque acoustic ballad "It's Not The End Of The World" seamlessly leads into the moody, Paul-like piano pop of "Light Years"), and the band's newfound freedom has obviously inspired them, as there’s no shortage of standout songs, such as "Flying High Again," "Who Taught You to Live Like That?," "Listen To The Radio," "Fading Into Obscurity," "Right Or Wrong," "Before the End of the Race," "I Understand," "Can't You Figure It Out?," "Set In Motion," "I Know You," and "Last Time In Love" (for starters).
 Some of the other songs will likely grow on you as well, as this album offers something for everyone.
 That said, there's no doubt in my mind that this aptly titled album offers up too much of a good thing, and that it could've been significantly strengthened by being trimmed considerably.

 send me an email